Příbor: History

 The town of Příbor was founded by Count Frank von Hückeswagen in 1251, which was confirmed in a deed of Moravian margrave Ottokar II from the same year, where the town was called Vriburch.
 The town square was founded right on an old trade route to Poland.

 Count von Hückeswagen built here a solid castle.
 His descendants owned the town until 1359, when Příbor passed to the Bishops of Olomouc.
 The bishops liked the town, especially Franz von Dietrichstein, who granted it a number of privileges.
 During the Thirty Years' War, the town burned down three times.
-The most destructive was the invasion of Swedish army in 1643.
+The most destructive was the invasion of the Swedish army in 1643.
 In the second half of the 17th century, the town recovered.

 In 1694, a Piarist gymnasium was established and education was also available to the poorer people.
 Příbor developed to an important centre of education.
 From 1875 to 1938, the Czech Teacher Institute operated here, from which a number of significant pedagogues and experts in education and culture came.

 Transport

-The D48 motorway (part of the European route E462) from Nový Jičín to the Czech-Polish border passes through the town.
+The D48 motorway (part of the European route E462) from Nový Jičín to the Czech-Polish border runs through the town.

-Příbor is located on the railway line of local importance Veřovice–Studénka.
+Příbor is located on the railway line Ostrava–Veřovice.